Caradrian14/Monika_chatbot_ollama-mistral/readme.md

 With that I invite you to test and experiment to find the best combination for you.

+Remember to restart the application to see apply the changes.

 # Future works
 - Add a settings to modify the .env file
 - Create a dinamic text Size